eevleevs/hashequal/README.md

 # hashequal
 a Python module to write quasi-interactive math sheets
-it modifies the calling script annotating the results of the operations marked with #=
+on execution it modifies the calling script annotating the results of the operations marked with #=

 ## instructions